Last Updated: March 17, 2021

 - White is the color of purity.
 It’s associated with simplicity and safety.
 It’s also the symbol of intelligence, professionalism, and cleanliness.
 That’s why doctors and scientists wear white suits.
 Companies can use white to show they are creative since it can represent a new beginning.

 - People usually consider gray a depressing color, but color studies show it has powerful symbolism.
 It’s associated with wisdom, intelligence, stability, and dignity.
 Wise old people have gray hair.
 That’s why gray also symbolizes experience.

 - Black is a double-edged sword when using color psychology for marketing.
 In many cultures, black symbolizes evil, darkness, and death.
 Still, according to psychology, black represents power, tradition, elegance, and sophistication.
 Companies often use black for high-end products.

+Colors are important, among other things, when thinking of a business website.
 Now you know the meaning of brand colors and the psychology behind companies’ colors.
 To summarize, here’s what’s called the marketing color wheel.

 4. What are people’s favorite colors, and what colors attract customers to buy? – Blue is the favorite color of 57% of men and 35% of women.